zhelyabuzhsky/stockfish/README.md

 [87, 894, 19]
 ```

-### Find if your version of Stockfish is recent enough to display WDL stats.
+### Find if your version of Stockfish is recent enough to display WDL stats
 ```python
 stockfish.does_current_engine_version_have_wdl_option()
 ```